industdev/Naughty-Archiver-2000/README.md

 ## What is Naughty archiver 2000
-It's a gallery-dl wrapper built in Python to help managing users, cookies, statistics, handle extraction errors and much more
+It's a gallery-dl wrapper built in Python to help managing users, cookies, statistics, handle extraction errors and much more The focus is on actively archiving and updating entire profiles of users, but single custom urls can also be extracted

 Gallery-dl is made my mikf at https://github.com/mikf/gallery-dl